FreeCAD/FreeCAD-documentation/wiki/Python_Development_Environment.md

 # further calculations involving myOtherVariable
 ```

 Presumably \'Program B\' then goes on to make calculations involving the values left in FreeCAD.myVariable.
-At any time the user can type on the console to inspect the variable contents:
+At any time the user can type on the console to inspect the variable contents   *

 ```python